Effective learning is defined as methods of learning that involve children actively participating in their own learning and personal development.

 As children will usually choose activities that are familiar to them, they should be encouraged to try new things.
 However, whilst each activity should present a challenge, it should be age and stage appropriate to help build their confidence.

-practitioners and practitioners should try and offer as much support as possible, or demonstrate activities so children know what to do.
+Practitioners should try and offer as much support as possible, or demonstrate activities so children know what to do.

 Learning Is Personalised